signladmin/master/docs/intermediate-guide/leader-logs.md

 ## Run cncli sync and deploy it as a service

 {% hint style="info" %}
-CNCLI sync creates an sqlite3 database \(cncli.db\), and needs to be connected to a running cardano-node.
+CNCLI sync creates an sqlite3 database \(cncli.db\), and needs to be connected to your running core-node.
 The guide assumes you have followed the armada-alliance guide so far and use the same folder structure.
 {% endhint %}

 ```bash